Cachita in G

 Voice Leading

-The bass line moves through G to D (descending perfect fourth), D to C (descending whole step), C to A (descending minor third).
+The bass line moves through G to A (ascending whole step), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A to G by whole step.
+When the progression loops, the bass returns from C to G by perfect fourth.

 Scales for Improvisation